SovereignCloudStack/website/_i18n/en/members.md

 # Community Members

-One goal of Sovereiddgn Cloud Stack is to foster an vivid ecosystem that facilitates the development and operation of fully open, federated and compatible platforms.
+One goal of Sovereign Cloud Stack is to foster an vivid ecosystem that facilitates the development and operation of fully open, federated and compatible platforms.

 The ability to communicate, share and discuss are important factors to be successful as a community.